redii/Wakebot/README.md

 You may also want to disable the Discord desktop notifications since they pop up a bit laggy (just annoyed me a bit).

+## Logging
+In order to keep track of your instance of the bot, you can check the logs.txt file for some informations.
+While running, the bot should save wake-events and restarts in this logs.txt file in your cloned directory.

 ### Why this way?
 Since bots can not call real users, the only way to get any attention is to send them messages.
 The bot will send 5 messages, as shown above, to the specified user.

 Another problem is that Discord gives you a chat cooldown after 5 messages so you or the bot have to wait a few seconds before sending the messages again.

+### To-Do
+* Delete spaceholder "." messages for clean chats
+* Delete the "xyz tried to wake you up" after a period of time
+* Add discord.js errorhandler to logging process in logs.txt